oasis-tcs/odata-specs/odata-json-format/16 Bound Function.md

 appropriate to the action.
 Stream typed parameter values are represented following the same rules as inlined [stream properties](#StreamProperty).

-Transient entities as parameter values are represented as explained in [section ##Entity].
+Entities as parameter values are represented as explained in [section ##Entity].
-(By contrast, the resource path to a non-transient cannot be part of an action invocation payload.)

 ::: example
 Example ##ex: create a quote for a product that does not yet exist